darrida-old/chromeos_jupyter_for_userland/README.md

 #### Launch Jupyter

-* Because the goal is to access the jupyter web server in UserLAnd, the launch command requires some modification:
+* Because the goal is to access the jupyter web server in UserLAnd via ssh, the launch command requires some modification:

 ```
 jupyter notebook --ip=0.0.0.0